fossasia/eventyay-tickets/_sources/user/events/invoicing.rst.txt

 .. spelling:: Inv

-The settings at "Settings" → "Invoice" allow you to specify if and how pretix should generate invoices for your orders.
+The settings at "Settings" → "Invoice" allow you to specify if and how eventyay should generate invoices for your orders.

 .. thumbnail:: ../../screens/event/settings_invoice.png
    :align: center